gpatsos/3DEngine/readme.txt

 faster but not so precise, because it imports the Normals from Blender.
 Userinterface is more refined.
 It has also the autocenter and autoscale feature.

 Introduction:
-With this software you can render Wavefront Obj-Files on a commodore plus/4, 16 or 116.The code also works on a commodore 128.
+With this software you can render Wavefront Obj-Files on different homecomputers froms the 80's in BASIC.
+I will add more supported Systems from time to time.

 The idea for this experimental BASIC renderer is from 1985, when i got a commodore plus/4, my first computer.
 Consider it as experimental, it won't render every 3D model perfectly, but you can achieve good results.
 I tested the software on a real plus/4 and with the Yape-Emulator on full throttle (2000%) and DRIVE 8 mode in IEC Level/Performance mode.